stephenajulu/stephenajulu.com/content/blog/what-are-smart-contracts-smart-contracts-explained.md

 Then the smart contract can be programmed by a developer – although increasingly, organizations that use [blockchain](https://stephenajulu.com/blog/what-is-blockchain-how-does-it-work-blockchain-explained/) for business provide templates, web interfaces, and other online tools to simplify structuring smart contracts.

+With conventional contracts, a document outlines the terms of a relationship between two parties, which is enforceable by law.
+If one Party A violates the terms, Party B can take Party A to court for not complying with the agreement.
+A smart contract fortifies such agreements in code so the rules are automatically enforced without courts (or any third party) getting involved.

 ## Benefits of smart contracts

 #### Speed, efficiency, and accuracy